mik3y/django-spicy-id/README.md

 #### `.re`

+A compiled regex which can be used to validate a string.

+#### `.re_pattern`

-A compiled regex which can be used to validate a string, e.g. in Django `urlpatterns`.
+A string regex pattern which can be used to validate a string.
+Unlike the pattern used in `re`, this pattern does not include the leading `^` and trailing `$` boundary characters, making it easier to use in things like Django url patterns.

 ### Errors